-Celebrities like Gwyneth Paltrow are big fans but what exactly is manuka honey?
+But what exactly is manuka honey?
 How should you eat it?
-And, most importantly, why should you consume it?
 Let's take a look.

 This very special honey is the product of bees that feed on the Manuka tree native to Australia, New Zealand, and Southeast Asia.
 It is in the same family of trees where tea tree oil, another powerful ingredient to have in your arsenal, comes from.

 The main difference between regular honey and Manuka honey is that while regular honey contains hydrogen peroxide, an antibacterial agent, Manuka honey has even stronger properties.
 Researchers have discovered that manuka honey retains all of its antibacterial, antifungal and antimicrobial properties, which makes it a powerhouse for treating everything from acne to ulcers, cuts and wounds.
 Manuka honey contains several special compounds: methylglyoxal (MGO), dihydroxyacetone (DHA), and leptosperin.
 MGO is formed from DHA, and is antibacterial without producing antibiotic-resistant bacteria long term.

 You should know that manuka honey is pricier than the regular honey so you'll want to make sure you are getting the most for your money.

 The best way to eat manuka honey is raw, since you'll reap all the benefits.
-Never mix it with boiling liquids, as the heat will kill sterilise the honey, taking away all of its antimicrobial properties.
+Never mix it with boiling liquids, as the heat will sterilise the honey, taking away its antimicrobial properties.

 Here are a few ways to eat manuka honey: